Kasp100/NeonCode/README.md

 ### Shared (`shared`) for reference types
 The `shared` keyword can be used with **mutable reference types** and not primitive types.

-- `shared` allows an object or array to be referenced and potentially mutated from multiple locations.
+- `shared` allows an object to be referenced and potentially mutated from multiple locations.
 - Mutating shared objects reflects in all references but is **not** considered mutating their containing objects.

 > Use `shared` cautiously to avoid unintended side effects.